holt/syringe-todos/readme.md

 * [API Reference](https://github.com/holt/syringe#api)
 * [Syringe on GitHub](https://github.com/holt/syringe)

-## Implementation
+## Syringe Todos Implementation

-The Syringe implementation of the Todos app presents an example of a project whose MVC components utilize dependency injection in order to dynamically obtain required information at runtime.
+The Syringe Todos app presents an example of a project whose MVC components utilize dependency injection in order to dynamically obtain required information at runtime.

 The advantage of this type of architecture is that the MVC elements are largely responsible for handling their own assets and state, and this keeps the application wiring simple, scalable, and easy to manage.

-### Example
+### Rationale

 The main design objective of a Syringe-managed system is to reduce the number of data dependencies that arise when items are passed directly between components.